grafana/alloy/docs/sources/get-started/install/binary.md

 1. Scroll down to the **Assets** section.

-1. Download the `grafana-agent` zip file that matches your operating system and machine's architecture.
+1. Download the `grafana-alloy` zip file that matches your operating system and machine's architecture.

 1. Extract the package contents into a directory.